d-tatianin/Timer/README.md

 - `SECONDS`
 - `MINUTES`

-The `AUTO` time unit is meant to be used with `ResetAndShowResult()` as it converts the elapsed time into the most convinient unit of time depending on the result.
+The `AUTO` time unit is meant to be used with `ResetAndShowResult()` as it converts the elapsed time into the most convenient unit of time depending on the result.
 If the time unit is set to `AUTO`, the `GetTime()` and `ResetAndGetTime()` member functions will return the elapsed time in milliseconds.
 You can change this behavior by setting the `DEFAULT_AUTO_UNIT_GETTER_` define to the desired unit of time.

 The timer automatically converts elapsed time into selected unit of time whenever neccessary.